Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_5_2_3 Reading the contents of a named shape attribute

-You can use TNaming_NamedShape class to get evolution of this named shape (method TNaming_NamedShape::Evolution()) and «value» of the named shape – compound of new shapes of all pairs of this named shape (method TNaming_NamedShape::Get()).
+You can use TNaming_NamedShape class to get evolution of this named shape (method TNaming_NamedShape::Evolution()) and "value" of the named shape – compound of new shapes of all pairs of this named shape (method TNaming_NamedShape::Get()).

 More detailed information about the contents of the named shape or about the modification history of a topology can be obtained with the following:

 * TNaming_Tool provides a common high-level functionality for access to the named shapes contents: